MrJohz/blog/content/posts/0019-reactivity-systems/index.md

 Part of the value of push-based systems is that each node only needs to keep track of its own dependencies and dependents, which makes analysing each node locally easy, but analysing the system as a whole hard.
 In the extreme case, you might dynamically create and destroy nodes in the tree depending on previous values — this doesn't make sense for our spreadsheet analogy, but is essentially what's happening with RxJS's `switchMap` operator.
 Essentially, the more dynamism we want in our system, the harder it is to achieve efficient updates, and the more we want efficient updates, the more we need to specify our dependency graphs up-front.

-[^topological-sort]: This is known as a topological sort — a way of sorting a graph such that we visit all nodes exactly once, and we always visit a node's dependencies before we visit this graph.
+[^topological-sort]: This is known as a topological sort — a way of sorting a graph such that we visit all nodes exactly once, and we always visit a node's dependencies before we visit the node itself.

 The other challenge for push-based reactivity is glitches.
 As I mentioned earlier, glitches are when we can observe two nodes being out of sync with each other.
 In push-based reactivity, this is very easy to achieve — any code that runs after the first node has been updated, but before the final node has been updated has the opportunity to "see" glitches.